ajay-gandhi/alfred/README.md

 ## Todos

-Things to do, in order of urgency
+Things to do, _almost_ in order of urgency

 * Implement stats
 * Implement adding tip to reach minimum